 The rainbow-painted gathering – which some news sites are claiming is the largest gay rights rally EVER in Australia’s history! – came just ahead of a non-binding, mailed-in vote circulated by Australia’s government to gauge the love Down Under for… well, love.

-While we won’t know how Australia will vote for another two or three months, if Sunday’s heartwarming display of affection for marriage equality is any indication, Australians are hella engaged and in it for the long haul.
+While we won’t know how Australia will vote for another two or three months, if Sunday’s heartwarming display of affection for marriage equality is any indication, Australians are hella engaged and in it for the long haul. false

 Organized by Australia’s Just Equal campaign together with pro-LGBTQIA organizations like Equal Marriage Rights Australia, PFLAG Australia, Sydney Pride Festival, and Trans Sydney Pride, the rally started in Sydney’s Town Hall, immediately following the High Court’s decision to move forward with the postal plebiscite.
 LGBTQIA rights supporters celebrated the victory by flooding Sydney’s streets decked out in rainbow wear, waving Gay Pride flags and carrying brightly colored placards.